Chapter 10 : Chapter Ten: Healing and Revealing

 Background: Font color:

 Madam Pomfrey ran her wand over Harry for what seemed the millionth time, and they all watched as the end of it glowed when she past Harry's stomach.
 Muttering something under he breath, she found the problem.

 "Your lung is punctured.
 There is only so much magic can do for the outside, so I need you to be careful even after I heal it."
 She told Harry carefully.

 He nodded up to her, then locked his on the wall again, not wanting to look at anyone in the room.
 Waving her wand in front of her, Madam Pomfrey spent a few minutes muttering a spell and waving her wand around Harry's stomach.
 Then he felt as though an ice dagger went through something inside of his stomach and shifted uncomfortably in his seat at the feeling.
 She then looked up at his head, and her eyes focused on the blood dried on his forehead and hair.

 "How old is that head injury, Harry?"
 She asked, gently bringing his head closer so she could look.

 She patted his head carefully, feeling for any bumps and cuts, but couldn't.
 Harry winced as she touched the back of his head, and he let out a deep breath.

 "First day I got there," He told her in a small voice, "Hit my head on the wall and was knocked out."

 She nodded, and pulled out the bottle of Dittany again, and poured a few drops over the back of his head.
-It smoked slightly, making it look as if his hair was on fire, and Harry tried to hide his discomfort from everyone.
-When she patted the area again, Harry could not feel anything, and it helped the slight pounding in his head ease.
+It smoked slightly, making it look as if his hair was on fire, and Harry tried to hide his discomfort.
+When she patted the area again, Harry couldn't feel anything, and it helped with the slight pounding in his head ease.